What is influencer marketing? Complete guide for 2025

 Influencer marketing isn’t new, but it’s more accessible than ever.

-Social media has democratized influence.
-Regular people with knowledge and personality can build engaged audiences that trust their opinions.
+Social media changed everything.
+Regular people with knowledge and personality can now build engaged audiences that trust their opinions.

 This shift has created opportunities for both brands and creators that simply didn’t exist before.